Ali Azimi

-Ali Azimi (علی عظیمی) is an Iranian musician-singer and guitarist.
-He was the vocalist and songwriter of the band Radio Tehran until the early 2010s.
-After they disbanded, Ali embarked on a solo career, and released his debut album Mr. Mean in 2013.
+Ali Azimi (علی عظیمی) is a London-based, Iranian singer-songwriter and guitarist.
+He is considered a pioneer for the Iranian alternative music scene, starring as the vocalist and songwriter for the band Radio Tehran until the early 2010s, alongside Pedram Afshin (lead guitar), Hesam Garshasbi (bass) and Payam Hashemi (drums).

+After Radio Tehran disbanded, Ali embarked on a solo career, and released his debut album Mr. Mean in 2013.
 Ali released his third album in 2019.